DataDog/documentation/content/en/agent/logs/proxy.md

 **Note**: Download the certificate with the following command:
         * `sudo apt-get install ca-certificates` (Debian, Ubuntu)
-        * `yum install ca-certificates` (CentOS, Redhat) The file might be located at `/etc/ssl/certs/ca-bundle.crt` for CentOS, Redhat.
+        * `yum install ca-certificates` (CentOS, Redhat) If successful, the file will be located at `/etc/ssl/certs/ca-bundle.crt` for CentOS, Redhat.

 Once the HAProxy configuration is in place, you can reload it or restart HAProxy. **It is recommended to have a `cron` job that reloads HAProxy every 10 minutes** (usually doing something like `service haproxy reload`) to force a refresh of HAProxy's DNS cache, in case `app.datadoghq.com` fails over to another IP.